mdn/content/files/en-us/web/api/progressevent/total/index.md

 {{APIRef("XMLHttpRequest API")}}

-The **`ProgressEvent.total`** read-only property is a 64-bit unsigned integer value indicating the total size, in bytes, of the data being transmitted or processed.
+The **`ProgressEvent.total`** read-only property is a 64-bit unsigned integer indicating the total size, in bytes, of the data being transmitted or processed.

 When downloading a resource using HTTP, this value is taken from the `Content-Length` response header.
 It only counts the body of the HTTP message, and doesn't include headers and other overhead.